imazen/imageflow-dotnet/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/vqfofqe3bwqwdu4a?svg=true)](https://ci.appveyor.com/project/imazen/imageflow-dotnet)

 Imageflow.NET is a .NET API for [Imageflow](https://github.com/imazen/imageflow), the fast image optimization and processing library for web servers.
 Imageflow focuses on security, quality, and performance - in that order.
-Imageflow.NET is a .NET Standard 2.0 library, and as such is compatible with .NET 4.6.2+, .NET Core 2.0+, and .NET 5/6/7.
+Imageflow.NET is a .NET 8.0 & .NET Standard 2.0 library, and as such is compatible with .NET 4.6.2+, .NET Core 2.0+, and .NET 5/6/7/8.

+Note: We recently switched from Newtonsoft to System.Text.Json to support AOT and trimming; see [CHANGES.md](https://github.com/imazen/imageflow-dotnet/blob/master/CHANGES.md) for details and some breaking changes.

-### On .NET Core 3.x and .NET 5/6/7 (or if using PackageReference on .NET 4.x)
+### On .NET Core 3.x and .NET 5/6/7/8 (or if using PackageReference on .NET 4.x)

 ```
 dotnet add package Imageflow.AllPlatforms